28 Justifiable Excuses To Work From Home

 Excuses to work from home

 Look up ☝️.
 See our company name is Buildremote (emphasis on remote)?
-We don’t think you ever need an excuse to work from home.
+We don’t think you ever need an excuse to work from home, be it permanently or for a day.

 1. Dental emergency